6 critical mistakes in VAT calculation on cross-border sales

 - Billing address

-As tax rules across countries vary, sometimes it is not easy to jangle this info.
-Just imagine: a man is originally from Latvia (billing address) moves to Germany for work (IP address) and has a bank account in Lithuania.
+As tax rules across countries vary, sometimes it is not easy to obtain this info.
+Just imagine: a man originally from Latvia (billing address) moves to Germany for work (IP address) and has a bank account in Lithuania.
 All pieces differ, so we need at least one more to calculate the right VAT.
-The answer is to collect as many pieces as possible (don`t forget the GDPR issue).
+The answer is to collect as many pieces as possible (and don`t forget the GDPR issue).

 2. Insufficient VAT data collected

 Some companies use only IP addresses as the only evidence when they sell digital services, but tax authorities don`t consider such information as sufficient.
-But as our practice shows this particular element is the most volatile- people move around more and more.
-The better way is to collect at least 3 pieces to prove the customer location for digital goods.
-For tangible goods departure address, arrival address, and if B2B VAT number of a buyer.
+But as our practice shows, this particular element is the most volatile- people move around more and more.
+The better way is to collect at least 3 pieces to prove the customer’s location for digital goods.
+For tangible goods departure address and arrival address, and if B2B, the VAT number of a buyer.

 3. Incorrect currency conversion rateapplied